seng637-Winter/seng637-a5-dgpullano/Assignment5-12.md

 ![Figure 5: Range Analysis Intensity Graph for 2 Best Models](Submission_Screenshots/RDC_DataInputScreenshot.png)

 We then adjusted the risk profile by varying the discrimination ratio, the developers risk, and the users risk.
-We decided on using a discrimination ratio of 1.5 which pulled the acceptable failure rate higher.
+We decided on using a discrimination ratio of 1.5 which increased the acceptable failure rate.
 We left the developers risk and users risk as the defaults of 0.1 as can be seen in the screenshot below:

 ![Figure 6: Selected Risk Profile](Submission_Screenshots/RDC_SelectedRiskProfile.png)